ansara/cookiecutter-python-aws/README.md

 # Credits
 The base cookiecutter template used in this project is forked from the popular [sourcery-ai/python-best-practices-cookiecutter](https://github.com/sourcery-ai/python-best-practices-cookiecutter).
-You can check out their work and find further explanation of their cookiecutter best practices rationale [here](https://sourcery.ai/blog/python-best-practices/).
+You can check out their work and find further explanation of the best practices rationale behind their cookiecutter [here](https://sourcery.ai/blog/python-best-practices/).
 Many thanks to them.

 ## Features